milonmaze/privacy-terms-observatory/www.booking.com/content/privacy.html.md

 Even if you don’t have an upcoming Trip Reservation, we may still need to send you other administrative messages, which could include security alerts.

+In the case of misconduct, we may send you a notice and/or warning.

 Market research: We sometimes invite our customers to take part in market research.
 Review the info that accompanies this kind of invitation to understand what personal data will be collected and how it’s used.

 Improving our services: We also use personal data for analytical purposes and product improvement.
 This is part of our commitment to improving our services and enhancing the user experience.

 In this case, we use data for testing and troubleshooting purposes, as well as generating statistics about our business.
-The main goal here is to get insights into how our services perform, how they’re used, and ultimately to optimize and customize our website and apps, making them easier and more meaningful to use.
-We strive to use pseudonyms for this analytical work as much as possible.
+The main goal here is to get insights into how our services perform, how they are used, and ultimately to optimize and customize our website and apps, making them easier and more meaningful to use.
+As much as possible, we strive to use anonymized and de-identified personal data for this analytical work.

-Providing the best price applicable to you, depending on where you’re based: When you search our apps or website (e.g. to find an accommodation, rental car, or flight), we process your IP address to confirm whether you’re in the European Economic Area (EEA) or another country.
+Providing the best price applicable to you, depending on where you are based: When you search our apps or website (e.g. to find an accommodation, rental car, or flight), we process your IP address to confirm whether you’re in the European Economic Area (EEA) or another country.
 We do this to offer you the best price for the region (EEA) or country (non-EEA) where you’re based.

 Customer reviews and other destination-related info: During and after your Trip, we might invite you to submit a review.
 We can also make it possible for the people you’re traveling with or whom you booked a reservation for to do this instead.
-This invite asks for info about the Trip Provider or the destination.
+This invite asks for information about the Trip Provider or the destination.

-If you have a Booking.com account, you can choose to display a screen name next to your review instead of your real name ,or even submit the review anonymously.
-If you’d like to set a screen name, you can do so in your account settings.
+If you have a Booking.com account, you can choose to display a screen name next to your review, instead of your real name.
+If you’d like to set a screen name, you can do that in your account settings.
 Adding an avatar is also possible.

-By completing a review, you’re agreeing that it can be displayed (as described in detail in our Terms and Conditions) on, for example, the relevant Trip Provider info page on our websites, on our mobile apps, on our social media accounts and social media apps, or on the online platform of the relevant Trip Provider or business partner’s website.
-This is to inform other travelers about the quality of the Trip Service you used, the destination you have chosen, or any other experiences you choose to share.
+By completing a review, you’re agreeing that it can be displayed (as described in detail in our Terms and Conditions) on, for example, the relevant Trip Provider information page on our websites, on our mobile apps, on our social media accounts and social media apps, or on the online platform of the relevant Trip Provider or business partner’s website.
+This is to inform other travelers about the quality of the Trip Service you used, the destination you have chosen or any other experiences you choose to share.

 Call monitoring: When you make calls to our customer service team, Booking.com uses an automated telephone number detection system to match your telephone number to your existing reservations.
 This helps save time for both you and our customer service staff.
 However, our customer service staff may still ask for authentication, which helps to keep your reservation details confidential.

 During calls with our customer service team, live listening might be carried out or calls might be recorded for quality control and training purposes.
-This includes the use of the recordings for handling of complaints, legal claims, and fraud detection.
+This includes the usage of the recordings for the handling of complaints, legal claims, and for fraud detection.

-Not all calls are recorded.
-Recordings are kept for a limited amount of time before being automatically deleted.
-An exception to this rule is when Booking.com has a legitimate need to keep the recordings longer for fraud investigation or legal purposes.
+We do not record all calls.
+In the case that a call is recorded, each recording is kept for a limited amount of time before being automatically deleted.
+This is unless we have determined that it’s necessary to keep the recording for fraud investigation or legal purposes.
+You can read more about this below.

-Promotion of a safe and trustworthy service: To create a trustworthy environment for you, the people you bring with you on your Trip, Booking.com’s business partners, and our Trip Providers, we might use personal data to detect and prevent fraud and other illegal or unwanted activities.
+Promotion of a safe and trustworthy service: To create a trustworthy environment for you, the people you bring with you on your Trip, Booking.com’s business partners and our Trip Providers, we continuously analyze and use certain personal data to detect and prevent fraud and other illegal or unwanted activities.

-Similarly, we might use personal data for risk assessment and security purposes, including the authentication of users and reservations.
-When we do this we may have to stop or put certain Trip Reservations on hold until we finish our assessment.
+Similarly, we use personal data for risk assessment and security purposes, including when you report a safety concern, or for the authentication of users and reservations.
+When we do this, we may have to stop or put certain Trip Reservations on hold until we’ve finished our assessment.

-Legal purposes: Finally, in certain cases, we may need to use your info to handle and resolve legal disputes, for regulatory investigations and compliance to enforce the Booking.com online reservation service terms of use, or to comply with legal requests from law enforcement.
+Legal purposes: Finally, in certain cases, we may need to use your information to handle and resolve legal claims and disputes, for regulatory investigations and compliance, to enforce the Booking.com online reservation service terms of use or to comply with lawful requests from law enforcement.

 Providing your personal data to Booking.com is voluntary.
 However, we may only be able to provide you with certain services if we can only collect some personal data.
-For example, we can’t process your Trip Reservation if we don’t collect your name and contact details.
+For instance, we can’t process your Trip Reservation if we don’t collect your name and contact details.

-If we use automation to process personal data that produces legal effects or significantly affects you, we’ll always implement the measures required to safeguard your rights and freedoms.
+If we use automation to process personal data that produces legal effects or similarly, significantly affects you, we’ll always implement the necessary measures to safeguard your rights and freedoms.
 This includes the right to obtain human intervention.

 To process your personal data as described above, we rely on the following legal bases:

 As applicable, for purpose A and B, Booking.com relies on the legal basis that the processing of personal data is necessary for the performance of a contract, specifically to finalize and administer your Trip Reservation.

-If the required personal data isn’t provided, Booking.com can’t finalize the Trip Reservation, nor can we provide customer service.
-In view of purposes C to L, Booking.com relies on its legitimate commercial business interest to provide its services, prevent fraud, and improve our services (as set out more specifically under C to L).
+If the required personal data is not provided, Booking.com cannot finalize the Trip Reservation, nor can we provide customer service.
+In view of purposes C to L, Booking.com relies on its (or third parties’) legitimate interest, to provide and improve services and to prevent fraud and other illegal acts (as set out more specifically under C to L).

 When using personal data to serve Booking.com’s or a third party's legitimate interest, Booking.com will always balance your rights and interests in the protection of your personal data against Booking.com’s rights and interests or those of the third party.
 For purpose M, Booking.com also relies, where applicable, on compliance with legal obligations (such as legal law enforcement requests).

-Finally, when required under law, Booking.com will obtain your consent prior to processing your personal data, including for email marketing purposes or as otherwise required by law.
+Finally, where needed under applicable law, Booking.com will obtain your consent prior to processing your personal data, including for email marketing purposes or as otherwise required by law.

 If you wish to object to the processing set out under C to L and no opt-out mechanism is available to you directly (for example, in your account settings), contact us at dataprotectionoffice@booking.com.